me-sanath/HackAI_Hack-230354/README.md

     ```
 5. **Database Migration**: Apply the database migrations.
 This step ensures that your database schema is up to date.

     ```bash
     python manage.py migrate
     ```

+6. **Create Super**: Create a super user for the supertoken required for uagents and without login weather fetch token.

+    ```bash
+    python manage.py createsuperuser
+    ```
+    Follow the instructions on screen

+7. **Postman Request**: Send postman request to `http://your-server-address/api/login/`

+   Json body : Form data must contain email with superuser email and password of superuser
+      ```python
+      {
+      "token": "your-identifier",
+      "user_id": user-id,
+      "username": "username"
+      }
+      ```
+   Copy and paste this identifier in `weather_agents.py` file where indicated

-6. **Start the Server**: Launch the server with the given command.
+9. **Start the Server**: Launch the server with the given command.
 This action starts the server locally, and it will be accessible at the specified address (usually `http://localhost:8000/`).

     ```bash
     python manage.py runserver